-In a randomised controlled trial, we evaluated the effect of implementing a high-sensitivity cardiac troponin I assay and the recommendations of the Universal Definition of Myocardial Infarction on clinical outcomes in consecutive patients with suspected acute coronary syndrome.
+In a randomized, controlled trial, we evaluated the effect of implementing a hs-cTnI assay and the recommendations of the Universal Definition of Myocardial Infarction on clinical outcomes in consecutive patients with suspected acute coronary syndrome.
 Whilst the majority of patients had a diagnosis of type 1 myocardial infarction, the introduction of high-sensitivity troponin testing led to a disproportionate increase in the diagnosis of type 2 myocardial infarction and myocardial injury.
 All patients with myocardial injury or infarction were at increased risk of future myocardial infarction or cardiovascular death, with those with type 1 myocardial infarction at highest risk.
-Despite modest increases in coronary revascularisation and preventative therapies in patients with type 1 myocardial infarction, there was no reduction in future cardiovascular events.
-In patients with type 2 myocardial infarction or myocardial injury, cardiovascular event rates and future risk was similar to patients with type 1 myocardial infarction, despite a marked increase in non-cardiovascular death.
+Despite modest increases in coronary revascularization and preventative therapies in patients with type 1 myocardial infarction, there was no reduction in future cardiovascular events.
+In patients with type 2 myocardial infarction or myocardial injury, cardiovascular event rates and future risk was similar to patients with type 1 myocardial infarction, despite a marked increase in noncardiovascular death.
 Here, we observed no change in cardiovascular investigations or treatments, and outcomes were similarly unchanged.

-The observed excess in mortality in patients with type 2 myocardial infarction or myocardial injury is consistent with prior observational studies.^{8,11,13,19-28} Patients with acute myocardial injury were at highest risk of non-cardiovascular death, with more than a third occurring within 30 days due to pneumonia, an infective exacerbation of chronic obstructive pulmonary disease or sepsis.
-In a model attempting to account for this competing risk of non-cardiovascular death, patients with type 2 myocardial infarction or myocardial injury had lower rates of cardiovascular events than those with type 1 myocardial infarction.
-Despite this, one in six had a myocardial infarction or died from a cardiovascular cause at one year; an event rate over three-fold higher than observed in those without evidence of myocardial injury.
+The observed excess in mortality in patients with type 2 myocardial infarction or myocardial injury is consistent with previous observational studies.8,11,13,19-28 Patients with acute myocardial injury were at highest risk of noncardiovascular death, with more than a third occurring within 30 days because of pneumonia, an infective exacerbation of chronic obstructive pulmonary disease, or sepsis.
+In a model attempting to account for this competing risk of noncardiovascular death, patients with type 2 myocardial infarction or myocardial injury had lower rates of cardiovascular events than those with type 1 myocardial infarction.
+Despite this, 1 in 6 had a myocardial infarction or died from a cardiovascular cause at 1 year; an event rate over 3-fold higher than observed in those without evidence of myocardial injury.

-Whilst high-sensitivity cardiac troponin clearly provides important prognostic information, implementation of testing into practice did not improve outcomes.
+Whilst hs-cTn clearly provides important prognostic information, implementation of testing into practice did not improve outcomes.
 This may be because in patients with type 2 myocardial infarction or myocardial injury, there is little consensus on how to investigate or treat either group.
-Even in those with type 1 myocardial infarction, where we have clear guidelines for investigation and treatment, we observed only modest increases in coronary angiography, anti-platelet or other preventative therapies.
-This may reflect clinician uncertainty in whether small increases in cardiac troponin are important, and if the benefits of invasive management outweigh the risks in this group.
-Indeed, our evidence base for the management of myocardial infarction largely predates the introduction of the Universal Definition, when the diagnostic threshold for myocardial infarction was almost ten-fold higher than the threshold implemented in this trial.
+Even in those with type 1 myocardial infarction, where we have clear guidelines for investigation and treatment, we observed only modest increases in coronary angiography, antiplatelet, or other preventative therapies.
+This may reflect clinician uncertainty in whether small increases in cardiac troponin are important, and if the benefits of invasive management